aerocyber/osmata-spec/README.md

     <Name>: {
       "URL": <Valid URL>,
       "Categories": <Tags separated by comma(,)>,
-      "Added On": <Date-time of when the record was added>
+      "Added On": <Date-time of when the record was added>, "Notes": <Notes of the record, optional>
     }
   }
   "Omio Info": {